Best Lawn Mower For 3 Acres to 5 Acres For The Money 2020

 |Snapper 2911525BVE Classic RER 28 inch 11.5 HP 344cc|

 |Ariens 915223 IKON-X 52" Zero Turn Mower 23hp Kawasaki|

 Troy-Bilt 382cc 30-inch Premium Neighborhood Riding Lawnmower

-The first mower on the list comes from Troy-Bilt, and it is a 340-pound unit that features a 30-inch cutting deck.
+The best riding lawn mower for 3 acres comes from Troy-Bilt, and it is a 340-pound unit that features a 30-inch cutting deck.
 Note that the deck can be adjusted on five levels.
 Based on the width and the customizability, this is a great unit to select if you want to combine the advantages of both a wide-cut walk-behind mower and your garden variety riding mower.

 The design of the unit lends itself to Troy-Bilt’s fast attach accessory system, which allows you to easily attach various accessories without the need to use any tools.
 This is great if you want to take advantage of the additional features provided by these additions that are sold separately.

 The seat has an ergonomic positioning and design, yet it still allows for adjustability.
 If you’re looking for a mower that can keep you comfortable, this may be a great selection.
 The seat is not the only thing that offers that kind of comfort, as the mower is built with a 13-inch soft grip steering wheel.
 The padded, adjustable wheel allows for three different height positioning settings, which means that your height and stature should not make using the unit a problem.

 This mower is powered by an auto choke or HV 382cc engine, which allows you to move at forward speeds of up to 4.25-mph.
 The anti-choke system is great if you don’t want to be stuck around waiting for the mower to warm up before it can achieve its top speeds.
 A six-speed transmission is also a part of the design, so expect smooth operation and amazing engine support.